highpost/binder-example/README.md

 which contains two cells:

 * Use NumPy to load some matrices from a data file and use least squares to find a line equation to fit the data.
-Then plot the data and line equation.
+Then plot the data and the line equation.
 * Use SymPy to compose a function and find its derivative.
 Then plot the function and its derivative.